Scaling up to the cloud: Cloud technology use and growth rates in small and large firms: Introduction

 \section{Introduction}

-Recent studies have established a positive association between digitalisation and intangible assets on one side, and industry concentration on the other \citep[see among others,][]{bessenindconc2020,bajgar2021, Lashkari2024}, showing that the use of information and communication technologies (ICT) benefits larger firms to a greater extent \citep{brynjolfssonICTconc2023, babina2021}.
-However, ICTs may not be all alike.
-In particular, cloud computing services can replace costly and fixed ICT investments \citep{bloomcloud2018,destefanocloud2020}.
-Furthermore, cloud technologies allow flexibility in scaling firms' operations (up and back) with fewer risks \citep[see][]{wangjincloud2024}, without requiring large capital investments \citep{brynjolfssonscale} and producing positive effects on both size and productivity \citep{gal, dusocloud2022, wangjincloud2022}.
-This positive link has been found to be more pronounced for younger firms \citep{bloomcloud2018, Destefano2023cloud, wangjincloud2024}, suggesting that these firms disproportionately benefit from the use of cloud services by gaining access to ICT assets that would otherwise be inaccessible or risky to buy.
+Recent studies have established a positive association between digitalisation and intangible assets on the one hand, and industry concentration on the other \citep[see, among others,][]{bessenindconc2020, Lashkari2024, bajgar2021}.
+Specifically, the use of information and communication technologies (ICT) disproportionately benefits larger firms \citep{brynjolfssonICTconc2023, babina2021, bessenindconc2020}, owing to scarce complementary assets that larger firms are more likely to possess.
+However, ICTs may not be alike in this respect.
+In particular, cloud computing services can substitute for ICT investments \citep{bloomcloud2018, Destefano2023cloud} possibly enabling smaller firms to access otherwise inaccessible IT resources on a utility basis.